eic/epic-analysis/hpc/README.md

 The user must then run `condor_submit` from outside of `eic-shell` (individual jobs will be run in `eic-shell`).
 Log files will be written to `hpc/log/`.

+### RCF Cluster
+- TODO
+- Can we avoid using S3?

+### JLab Cluster
+- TODO - need Slurm config generator
+- Can we avoid using S3?

 ## 3. Merge Output Files
 ```bash
 hpc/merge.rb